 Session that includes 3-5 participants discussing a common theme, issue or question.
 Panels may include short statements during which panelists outline diverse or similar approaches to the same question.
 Panels are typically more interactive than symposia, involving active discussion among the panelists.
 Panel presentations will be selected for live or pre-recorded presentations.

 - Workshop Presentation

 Instructional session that aims to help participants increase their understanding and skill in a particular area of interest.
 Such sessions may include active involvement of the audience.
 Priority will be given to workshops that present material for which there is clear empirical support.
 Workshop presentation will be presented live.

 - Case Study Presentation

 Sessions that use material from a single or a set of cases to illustrate clinical, theoretical, or policy issues.
 These sessions may involve the audience in discussion of the case material presented.
 Case study presentations will be selected for live or pre-recorded presentations.

 - Poster Presentation

 Individual presentation in a poster format on a topic related to traumatic stress, typically including the presentation of research data.
 Posters will be presented in PDF format.

-- Media Presentation
+- Multi-media Presentation

 Session involving presentation of a segment of film, video, music, drama, literature, artwork, or other forms of media relevant to traumatic stress, along with discussion.
 Multi-Media presentations will be presented live.

 Participation Limits (Two Submissions Per Person)